 The application for the 2019-20 academic year will open in late September 2018.

 The Interdepartmental Graduate Program in Stem Cell Biology is part of the larger Biosciences PhD Umbrella program at Stanford University.
 Prospective Stem Cell students should apply to the Biosciences PhD program.

-The Biosciences applications open in August every year and close the first week of December.
+The Biosciences applications open in late September and close the first week of December.
 Interviews are scheduled for the first week of March.
 Admission letters are sent in the second week of March and a final decision to join the program is required from admitted students by April 15.
 Classes start the last week of September.

 To apply, please visit the Biosciences PhD Program Website.